 Skip to main content

-The Federal Government Expert Group on Business Cycles has revised slightly downwards its forecast for economic growth in Switzerland.
-For 2026, it forecasts below-average growth of 1.0%, followed by 1.7% in 2027 (forecast from December 2025: 1.1% and 1.7% respectively).
-The war in the Middle East is driving up energy prices and further increasing uncertainty.
+The Federal Government Expert Group on Business Cycles has revised its growth forecast for Switzerland slightly downward.
+GDP is now expected to increase by 0.9% in 2026 – well below the historical average – followed by 1.6% in 2027 (March forecast: 1.0% and 1.7% respectively).
+The crisis in the Middle East is driving up energy prices and weighing on the global economy.
+Uncertainty remains high.

 Forecast figures for Switzerland